offen/offen/docs/running-offen/installation-requirements.md

 ---
 layout: default
-title: Installation Requirements
+title: Requirements for Installing Offen
 nav_order: 1
 description: "Considerations for installing Offen in an production environment."
 permalink: /running-offen/installation-requirements/
 parent: Running Offen
 ---

-# Installation Requirements
+# Requirements for Installing Offen

 In case you want to use Offen for collecting usage data in a production setup or similar, there are a few requirements to consider.